We will discuss here how to:

 There are ready to mix solutions available for purchase too, which only require the addition of water.

-Some Hummer food mixtures have various additives like natural food colouring and other nutritional additions, which in some experts’ opinion are not necessary.
+Some Hummer food mixtures have various additives like natural food colouring and other nutritional additions, which in some experts’ opinion are not necessary and maybe harmful.

 Boiling will kill any bacteria or mold spores which may be present.
 It will also reduce any chlorine or fluorine that is in the water.